Last Updated on June 3, 2023 by Teemu Suomala

 Plus, let’s not forget the looks.
 The bird inlays and abalone body binding only add to the gorgeous flamed pattern of the back and sides.
 PRS did more than just slap together a bunch of wood; they put together a masterpiece.
 Just look at it!

 If you’re wanting a little guitar with a big voice, the PRS SE P50 Parlor should be at the top of your list.
-It’s one of the best acoustic guitars that fit the Parlor standards.
+It’s one of the top acoustics that fit the Parlor standards.

 Pros: